 The Deputy Chief is second in command of the Fairfield Police Department and is appointed by the Board of Police Commissioners with the approval of the First Selectman.
-The Deputy Chief oversees the Field Services Bureau and in the absence of the Chief of Police, all members and divisions of the department.
+The Deputy Chief assists the Chief in organizing, scheduling, and directing the work of all department personnel as well as supervising the operation of all divisions within the department.